 No. EAC Condition Implementation Status Compliance Status 2020 Description EAC 38 The EAC Holder must develop, implement and adhere to the final Public Safety Management Plan, and any amendments, to the satisfaction of EAO.
-Ongoing In Compliance During the fall of 2019 (and all of 2020 to date) public safety activities have focused on developing a comprehensive Security and Public Safety Plan for Diversion.
-This Plan identifies the security and public safety risks associated with Diversion.
-Based on these risks, a program (scope, schedule and budget) to mitigate those risks through signage, warning buoys, security patrols and electronic detection and alarms.
-Currently this plan is being refined and estimates obtained for implementation.
-Many of the control measures will be implemented prior to June 2020 when the BC Hydro debris boom will be installed on the Peace River upstream of the project.
+Ongoing In Compliance The Public Safety Management Plan (PSMP) for the Construction Phase is reviewed every 6 months and updated accordingly.
+The latest public safety review was carried out 26 to 28 October 2020.
+Recommendations from that review have been implemented or scheduled for implementation when construction reaches the appropriate stage.
+The PSMP, which incorporates these recommendations, will be re-issued in February 2021.
+The next public safety review will be conducted in late spring 2021.
 OUTDOOR RECREATION AND TOURISM EAC 39 The EAC Holder must provide information to the Province of Alberta, during construction and operations, to assist in their communications with anglers in Alberta regarding changes in downstream fishing opportunities due to construction activities and longer-term changes in fish community composition.
-Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
+Planning Future Requirement BC Hydro acknowledges and understands this condition.
 BC Hydro will provide information regarding changes in downstream fishing opportunities on to the Province of Alberta on an annual basis, commencing when information from the FAHMFP becomes available.
 EAC 40 The EAC Holder must finalize and implement the Outdoor Recreation Mitigation Plan to mitigate changes in recreational opportunities and loss of existing recreational areas resulting from the Project.
 Ongoing In Compliance BC Hydro submitted the draft Outdoor Recreation Mitigation Plan on July 27, 2016 and submitted the final Outdoor Recreation Mitigation Plan on January 27, 2017 with regulatory agencies, governments and Indigenous group.
 The Plan describes the timing for when different measures will occur.
 The timing of specific measures is referenced below.
 EAC 40 The Outdoor Recreation Mitigation Plan must be developed by a QEP.
 Complete In Compliance Section 5.0 of the Outdoor Recreation Management Plan lists the QPs who prepared the plan.
-EAC 40 The Outdoor Recreation Mitigation Plan must include at least the following to: • Provide technical information to support outdoor recreation providers in adapting to new shoreline conditions.
+EAC 40 The Outdoor Recreation Mitigation Plan must include at least the following to: Provide technical information to support outdoor recreation providers in adapting to new shoreline conditions.
 Ongoing In Compliance Section 2.2.1 of the final Outdoor Recreation Mitigation Plan includes information about the provision of technical information and communications strategies that will be used.